skepticspriggan/calendar/technical-design.md

 Bash is harder to use in this more complicated use-case.
 It is difficult to add a separator between different types of events that occur at the same date because the while loops in bash create a new scope from which outer variables cannot be called.

+The bash version will remain as a reference.

 **How will the input calendar and events be parameterized?**

 _Option 1 - Explicit in config_